-The years long fight against high fund fees has finally reached its zenith: On August 1, Horizons ETFs and Fidelity Investments launched no-fee ETFs—funds that charge no management fees.
+The years long fight against high fund fees has finally reached its zenith: Last August, Horizons ETFs and Fidelity Investments launched no-fee ETFs—funds that charge no management fees.
 With several ETF companies dramatically reducing their investor costs over the last couple of years, it was only a matter of time until someone started offering fee-less funds.

 However, we were all taught at a young age that nothing in life is free, or that if it’s too good to be true then it probably is.
 So, do no-fee funds really cost nothing?
 Not exactly.